cdown/chrisdown.name/_posts_todo/2018-03-23-the-curious-case-of-squashfs-page-faults.md

 compute power for the service, mount the squashfs mounts, and away we go.

 So here we are after transporting the squashfs images, getting ready to use the files inside in the program.
-We go to load them in the program, and usually all goes well.
+We go to load files from them in the program, and usually all goes well.
 Sometimes, however, when under I/O contention on the underlying block device, an interesting situation happens -- we seem to stall, but even worse than we would usually expect for this level of I/O contention.
 Take a look at the following two kernel stacks for two threads from the application, and have a think about what looks weird here.

 Here's how one thread looks: